martin737373/DataScienceProject/README.md

 - Pregathered data was taken from Kaggle [1]
 - Additional data was gathered using Spotify’s open API
 - A total of 30 numerical, nominal and boolean features
-- There were almost no linear correlations between metrics of different platforms
+- Weak linear correlations between metrics of different platforms

 [1] https://www.kaggle.com/datasets/nelgiriyewithana/most-streamed-spotify-songs-2024/data